ChloeCrozier/watchOS_pomodoro_timer/README.md

 # iOS Pomodoro Timer
 - Developed using Swift on Xcode.
-- Compatible with an Apple Watch Series 9 (41/45 mm) and iPhone 13.
+- Compatible with an Apple Watch Series 9 (41/45 mm) and an iPhone 13.

 ## Click [here](https://youtu.be/qclilJ7rQZ0) to watch the demo video